theoschiff/cs-552-modern-nlp/README.md

 - The final report, code, and date will be due on June 14th.
 Students are welcome to turn in their materials ahead of time, as soon as the semester ends.
 <!-- - More details can be found in the [project description][2p]. -->
 - Due: 14 June 2024

-### Late Days Policy
-All assignments and milestones are due at 23:59 on their due date.
-As we understand that circumstances can make it challenging to abide by these due dates, you will receive 6 late days over the course of the semester to be allocated to the assignments and project milestones as you see fit.
-No further extensions will be granted.
-The only exception to this rule is for the final report, code, and data.
-No extensions will be granted beyond June 14th.

 <a name="contact"></a>